Resources for behavioral health providers

 Eligibility/preauthorization/screening

-Global Assessment of Individual Needs-Short Screener (GAIN-SS)
+Global Appraisal of Individual Needs-Short Screener (GAIN-SS)

 Behavioral Health Assessment Solution (BHAS)